 - The child must have no parents, or a sole or surviving parent who is unable to care for the child and has, in writing, irrevocably released the child for emigration and adoption.

-- The child must be under the age of 16 at the time an I-600 petition is filed on his or her behalf with USCIS or a consular officer on his or her behalf.
-A child adopted at age 16 or 17 will also qualify, provided he or she is a birth sibling of a child adopted, or who will be adopted, under the age of 16 by the same adopting parents.
+- The child must be under the age of 16 at the time an I-600 petition is filed on his or her behalf with the USCIS or a consular officer abroad.
+A child adopted at age 16 or 17 will also qualify, provided he or she is the birth sibling of a child adopted, or who will be adopted, under the age of 16 by the same adopting parents.

 Visa Types for Non-Convention Adoptions